 Backyard Water Game Day

-Beat the summer heat on your staycation with a day of water games in your backyard.
+When the weather’s warm, beat the heat on your staycation with a day of water games in your backyard.
 Ask your kids to plan games and gather the necessary accessories like water hoses, kiddie pools, sprinklers, soaking guns, water slides, water balloons (be sure to pick up the broken balloon pieces) and plenty of sunblock.
 You can go all out renting an inflatable water play set, or you can keep it budget-friendly.
 Bring on the popsicles and laughter.

 Night in for the Parents